defrex/defrex-com/src/posts/burn-damage.md

 Above we can see how damage scales super-linearly as we apply more burn.

-This is helpful to know if you're only applying burn once, of if the burn ticks away between applications.
+This is helpful to know if you're only applying burn once.

 ### Incremental Damage from New Burn